-School Readiness Plus is a hybrid, two-year funding program providing early education services to fourand five-year-old children not yet enrolled in kindergarten.
-Schools applied to the commissioner to participate in the program, and the commissioner chose qualifying school sites based on the same criteria as for voluntary prekindergarten (VPK) programs (concentration of poverty and lack of proximity to three- or four-star Parent Aware early learning sites).
-Funding for the 2017-18 school year allowed the commissioner to select 95 schools sites serving 3,160 children and the 2018-19 school year funding is serving an additional 4,000 children.
+School Readiness Plus is a hybrid funding program providing early education services to four- and fiveyear-old children not yet enrolled in kindergarten.
+The program began as a two-year program in fiscal year 2018 and was extended for two more years by the 2019 Legislature.
+Schools apply to the commissioner to participate in the program, and the commissioner chooses qualifying school sites based on the same criteria as for voluntary prekindergarten (VPK) programs (concentration of poverty and lack of proximity to three- or four-star Parent Aware early learning sites).
+Funding for the 2017-18 school year allowed the commissioner to select 95 school sites serving 3,160 children, and the funding for fiscal years 2019, 2020, and 2021, serving 4,000 children per year.
 The program allows qualifying schools to choose between additional funding for VPK programs or for enhanced school readiness programs.
-About a dozen school sites chose to participate in the school readiness plus program and the remaining sites are participating in the VPK program.
+About a dozen school sites chose to participate in the school readiness plus program and all of the remaining sites are participating in the VPK program.